- Home to LMIC

 The next step in the process is the estimation of an area's unemployment, which is gathered from the addition of:

-- The number of persons receiving unemployment benefits, coded by their place of residence.
+- The number of persons receiving reemployment assistance benefits, coded by their place of residence.

-- An estimate of unemployment exhaustees, which are those individuals who have used up all of their unemployment benefits but are still estimated to be unemployed.
+- An estimate of reemployment assistance benefit exhaustees, which are those individuals who have used up all of their benefits but are still estimated to be unemployed.
 To account for these, a formula is created using the relationship between the unemployment rate and the duration of unemployment, which renders survival rates for particular areas depending on current labor market conditions.
-Therefore, an area with low unemployment will have a smaller percentage of its unemployment exhaustees included in its jobless total than will an area with high unemployment.
+Therefore, an area with low unemployment will have a smaller percentage of its reemployment assistance benefit exhaustees included in its jobless total than will an area with high unemployment.

 Once the handbook totals for all counties are obtained, their sum is forced to match statewide totals.
 Additivity ratios are extracted from the differences between handbook totals and independently estimated totals, and are then multiplied by each sub-state area's labor force totals to get the final and official estimates for each area.